Tybourne Capital Management: Background

 Tybourne's flagship fund had a return of 16.04% and 12.70% in 2013 and 2015 respectively.
 In 2015, Tybourne was ranked as one of the largest hedge fund buyer of Alibaba American depositary receipts.
 From a report near the end of 2016 from Bloomberg News, the fund made money every year.

 In 2019, Tybourne established the Tybourne Strategic Opportunities Fund which would invest in private companies.
 The University of Michigan committed $50 million to the fund.

 In 2020, the Tybourne Equity Master Fund returned almost 53% after a successful COVID-19 strategy.

 In May 2021, Tybourne established the Tybourne Strategic Opportunities Fund II.
 In July, the University of Michigan committed another $50 million to that fund.

 In December 2021, Tybourne shut down its $2.8 billion flagship hedge fund and returned money to investors citing difficulties in profitability.
 The Fund declined by over 16% during 2021.
 The firm going forward would focus only on its long-only strategy and private investment funds.

+In February 2025, Tybourne announced it would stop managing public market investments for clients and would focus only on private investments.